 Prior to joining the West Firm, David Breault worked as a professional real estate title abstractor for Gifford Abstract Corporation in Schenectady, N.Y.
 During this time, he conducted title research for both residential and commercial transactions.
-He also has represented private and commercial clients at real estate closings ranging from just few a thousand dollars to multi-million dollar transactions.
+He also has represented private and commercial clients at real estate closings ranging from just a few thousand dollars to multi-million dollar transactions.
 Within a few short years, David was promoted to manager of Gifford’s satellite office located in Albany, N.Y.

 Upon joining The West Firm in September, 2009, David conducted 100+ year title searches and helped to lay the foundation for the firm’s title practice.
 He soon was promoted to Office Administrator and currently oversees the day-to-day operations of the firm.
 He still advises the firm’s expanding title practice regarding title searches and the drafting of title opinions.